Planning an Intimate Backyard Wedding in New Jersey: A Complete Guide

 Know When to DIY and When to Outsource

 It can be tempting with a backyard wedding to go DIY overboard.
 I am all for DIY pieces, particularly when a couple has fun putting things together.
 There are certain things that simply must be handled by professionals.
-For example, it’s great that you want to save money with appetizers and make your own platters, but hiring a staffing company to oversee setup, breakdown and bussing is essential.
-The same goes for other elements like music.
-Have a friend who will DJ?
+For example have a friend who likes to DJ?
 No problem!
 Just make sure they have all the equipment they need to succeed and are willing to clean up after themselves at the end of the party.
 Most importantly, DIYing is only a good idea until it’s not.
 If you’re getting overly stressed out, it might be time to step back and let someone else take the lead.
 Everything comes with a cost and sometimes saving yourself a headache is worth it!

 Hand it Off